Business and Enterprise Scale plans | |

 Yes— workspace collaborators are the same while base collaborators are not.

 Your sandbox exists in the same workspace as the production experience, and workspace collaborators have the same access to your sandbox as they do in production.
-Additional collaborators can be added to your sandbox without needing to be added to production.
+Additional collaborators can be added to your sandbox without needing to be added to production production and vice versa.

-Can I share my base through the sandbox experience?
+Can I manage production sharing through the sandbox experience?

-No. Sharing Builders can only manage sharing—including things like shared view links—in production, even when App sandbox is enabled.
+Managing production sharing —including things like shared view links—happens in production, even when App sandbox is enabled.

 How does applying changes to views made in my sandbox affect my production experience?